rlaffers/xstate-ninja/packages/xstate-ninja-react/README.md

 npm install --save xstate-ninja @xstate-ninja/react
 ```

-To track state machines in you project, do this:
+To track state machines in your project, do this:

 ```javascript
 import { useInterpret } from '@xstate-ninja/react'